What language is spoken in Italy?

 Do I need a visa to travel to Italy?

 Italy is part of the Schengen travel zone.
 Until the end of 2021, Canadian and US citizens do not require a visa for stays of up to 90 days within the zone.
 The European Travel Information and Authorization System, or ETIAS, takes effect from January 2022.
 The ETIAS negates the need for a tourist visa for both US and Canadian citizens.
 It instead requires incoming travellers to register and pay a small fee at least 15 days before arriving in Europe.
-Each authorization is good for up to 3 years, provided the authorized passport does not expire in that time.
+Each authorization is good for up to 3 years, provided the authorized passport does not expire during that time.
 If a traveller changes or renews their passport, they will need to re-apply for new authorization under the ETIAS.

 When is the best time to travel to Italy?